admb-project/admb-project.github.io/_posts/2017-02-09-Developers-Workshop-2017.md

 Hi all,

-The [ADMB Foundation](http://admb-foundation.org/) will be having the next developers’ workshop August 14-18, 2017 in Copenhagen, Denmark.
+The [ADMB Foundation](http://admb-foundation.org/) is organizing the next developers’ workshop on August 14-18, 2017 in Copenhagen, Denmark.

 The agenda and workshop information will soon become available.

-If you are interested in attending, please email the [ADMB Foundation Secretary](secretary@admb-foundation.org).
+If you are interested in attending, please email the [ADMB Foundation Secretary](mailto:secretary@admb-foundation.org).

 ADMB Foundation